EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/testing_code.md

 ### Solutions

-- [**Software testing**][software-testing]
-  - Software testing ensures that your software functions in a way that is reflected by the software tests and thereby promotes trust that your software behaves as defined by its specification.
+- Various [**software testing**][software-testing] methods and tools to ensure that your software functions in a way that is intended and defined by its specification.

 ## Why is it important to test our code?